non/antimirov/README.md

 x < U    // true
 ```

-An `antimirov.Rx` value can be converted to an `antimirov.Nfa`, a
+An `antimirov.Rx` value can be converted to any of:

+ - `antimirov.Nfa`
+ - `antimirov.Dfa`
+ - `java.util.regex.Pattern`
-`java.util.regex.Pattern`, or a `scala.util.matching.Regex`.
+ - `scala.util.matching.Regex`.

 Note that unlike many modern regex libraries, Antimirov's regular
 expressions do not contain non-regular features (such as
-back-references, zero-width assertions, and so on), and are solely
-focused on matching, not on searching or extraction.
+back-references), and are solely focused on matching, not on searching
+or extraction.

 Concretely, this means that:

  1. Patterns are matched against the entire string
  2. No subgroup extraction is possible
  3. The only primitive operations are alternation, concatenation, and Kleene star

 In exchange for giving up these modern affordances, Antimirov can do
 things that most regular expression libraries can't, such as